Frequently Asked Questions

 We try to keep our prices down and provide the best multi-point system that we can.

 Our quality is second to none – don’t be misled by our lower prices.
 Our systems are built rugged using top quality materials to withstand the temperature extremes and tough operating environment in your engine compartment.
 For example, wiring is Teflon insulated to tolerate long term exposure to high heat and abrasion.
 Then the wiring is covered with fiberglass reinforced silicone sleeving.
-We use high quality AMP connectors with nickel plated terminals for corrosion resistance.
+We use quality AMP connectors with nickel plated terminals for corrosion resistance.

-The reason for the large price difference isn’t because we make them “cheaper”, it’s because we make them smarter.
+The reason for the price difference isn’t because we make them “cheaper”, it’s because we make them smarter.

 For example: